-9. CHILD PROTECTION CONFERENCES
+9. Child Protection Conferences

-- 9.1 Children's Services will convene a Child Protection conference once a child protection enquiry under Section 47 of the Children Act 1989 has been undertaken and the child is judged to be at continuing risk of significant harm.
-A review conference will take place once a child has been made the subject of a Child Protection Plan in order to monitor the safety of the child and the required reduction in risk. - 9.2 Staff members may be asked to attend a child protection conference or core group meetings on behalf of the school in respect of individual children.
-Usually, the person representing the school at these meetings will be the Head of Centre or DSL.
-In any event, the person attending will need to have as much relevant up to date information about the child as possible; any member of staff may be required to contribute to this process. - 9.3 All reports for child protection conferences will be prepared in advance using the guidance and template report provided by the Norfolk Safeguarding Children Partnership.
-The information contained in the report will be shared with parents before the conference as appropriate and will include information relating to the child's physical, emotional, and intellectual development and the child's presentation at school.
-In order to complete such reports, all relevant information will be sought from staff working with the child in school. - 9.4 Clearly child protection conferences can be upsetting for parents.
+9.1 Children's Services will convene a Child Protection conference once a child protection enquiry under Section 47 of the Children Act 1989 has been undertaken and the child is judged to be at continuing risk of significant harm.
+A review conference will take place once a child has been made the subject of a Child Protection Plan in order to monitor the safety of the child and the required reduction in risk.

+9.2 Staff members may be asked to attend a child protection conference or core group meetings on behalf of the Centre in respect of individual children.
+Usually, the person representing the Centre at these meetings will be the Headteacher or DSL.
+In any event, the person attending will need to have as much relevant up to date information about the child as possible; any member of staff may be required to contribute to this process.

+9.3 All reports for child protection conferences will be prepared in advance using the guidance and template report provided by the Norfolk Safeguarding Children Partnership.
+The information contained in the report will be shared with parents before the conference as appropriate and will include information relating to the child's physical, emotional, and intellectual development and the child's presentation at Centre.
+In order to complete such reports, all relevant information will be sought from staff working with the child in Centre.

+9.4 Clearly child protection conferences can be upsetting for parents.
 We recognise that we are likely to have more contact with parents than other professionals involved.
 We will work in an open and honest way with any parent whose child has been referred to Children's Services or whose child is subject to a child protection plan.
 Our responsibility is to promote the protection and welfare of all children and our aim is to achieve this in partnership with our parents.

-10. SAFER RECRUITMENT
+10. Safer Recruitment

-- 10.1 We will ensure that the Head of Centre and at least one member of the Board of Trustees have completed appropriate safer recruitment training.
-At all times the Head of Centre and Board of Trustees will ensure that safer recruitment practices are followed in accordance with the requirements of 'Keeping Children Safe in Education', DfE (2023).
-At least one person involved in conducting an interview will have received safer recruitment training. - 10.2 At Red Balloon Norwich we will use the recruitment and selection process to deter and prevent people who are unsuitable to work with children from applying for or securing employment, or volunteering opportunities. - 10.3 We require details of a candidate's present (or last) employment and reason for leaving; full employment history, (since leaving school, including education, employment, and voluntary work) including reasons for any gaps in employment and evidence of original academic certificates.
+10.1 We will ensure that the Headteacher and at least one member of the Governing Board have completed appropriate safer recruitment training.
+At all times the Headteacher and Governing Board will ensure that safer recruitment practices are followed in accordance with the requirements of 'Keeping Children Safe in Education', DfE (2024).
+At least one person involved in conducting an interview will have received safer recruitment training.

+10.2 At RBET- Norfolk we will use the recruitment and selection process to deter and prevent people who are unsuitable to work with children from applying for or securing employment, or volunteering opportunities.

+10.3 We require details of a candidate's present (or last) employment and reason for leaving; full employment history, (since leaving school, including education, employment and voluntary work) including reasons for any gaps in employment and evidence of original academic certificates.
 We do not accept testimonials and insist on taking up references prior to interview.
 We will question the contents of application forms if we are unclear about them, and shortlisted candidates will be asked to complete a self-declaration of their criminal record or information that would make them unsuitable to work with children.